hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 When you are running an app, your console will be unavailable.
 In order **to get your console back** you need to either **close the app or press the red stop sign** in the top right of the console.
 If you relaunch the app (by re-running the `shinyApp` function), you can view the app in a web browser by:

 1. Clicking "Open in Browser" at the top of the the app window
-2. Copy and paste the URL in your console after "Listening on" into the URL of your preferred browser
+2. Copy and paste the URL in your console after "Listening on" into the URL of your preferred web browser

 ### User Interface